 Regarding the rear suspension, the first question you will need to ask yourself is do I want a coil spring shock in the rear or an air spring shock?
 If you are not leaning one way or another, and need help determining which design will work best for your needs, it comes down to two main factors: Do you seek the ease of adjustment, or do you need to lower the bike significantly, or both?
 The benefit of our air ride over our coil shocks is that our air shocks will allow you to change your seat height by roughly 3” from fully inflated to completely deflated.
 This results in a significant amount of seat height change that will allow for a better footing to aid in parking, pulling up to stop signs, etc. for our shorter riders.
 The onboard compressor and handlebar control allow for ease of adjustment, by allowing you to make “on the fly” adjustments to spring preload (air pressure) and allows for ease of adjustment when adding additional weight to the bike (luggage/passengers).

-The air shocks we offer for the FL Touring models, V-Rods, Sportsters, Dyna’s, and Tri-glide models is the Standard AIR shock and the AIR-A shock.
-For the Softail models we offer the AIR-ST9 for the 1989-1999 Softails, AIR-ST3 for the 2000-2017 Softails, and the AIR-A Mono shock for the 2018 and newer Softails with a mono shock design.
+The air shocks we offer for the FL Touring models, V-Rods, Sportsters, Dyna’s, and Tri-glide models are the Standard AIR shock and the AIR-A shock.
+For the Softail models, we offer the AIR-ST9 for the 1989-1999 Softails, AIR-ST3 for the 2000-2017 Softails, and the AIR-A Mono shock for the 2018 and newer Softails with a mono-shock design.

-The difference between the Standard AIR shock and the AIR-A shock, is purely the amount of adjustment the rider has in regards rebound.
+The difference between the Standard AIR shock and the AIR-A shock is purely the amount of adjustment the rider has in regard to rebound.
 The AIR-A shock has a six-position rebound adjustment knob on the lower damper body of the shocks, that will allow the rider to adjust primarily rebound (or how fast the shock returns to its fully extended length after being compressed).
 This adjustment is not available on the Standard AIR shock, or on the AIR-ST shock product line for the 1989-2017 Softail models.
-When it comes to determining if the AIR-A model is right for you, you will have to determine how much adjustability you are looking for and if rebound is something you would like to ability to manipulate.
+When it comes to determining if the AIR-A model is right for you, you will have to determine how much adjustability you are looking for and if the rebound adjustment is something you would like the ability to manipulate.

 To start, the different coil shock product lines we offer are the REVO, REVO-A, and REVO ARC (Remote Reservoir).
 All these product lines will be a drastic improvement to your stock suspension, and the difference between each product is the price point and amount of adjustability each shock will offer.
-The standard REVO comes in at our lowest price point of $725.00 and will be your basic shock, that is preload adjustable, but does not have any additional adjustment options for rebound or compression.
-This is a great shock for those riders who don’t see themselves adjusting rebound or compression to changing road conditions, riding configurations, etc. This shock will give you the satisfaction of an improvement ride quality, while keeping it simple.
+The standard REVO comes in at our lowest price point of $799.95 USD and will be your basic shock, which is preload adjustable but does not have any additional adjustment options for rebound or compression.
+This is a great shock for those riders who don’t see themselves adjusting rebound or compression to changing road conditions, riding configurations, etc. This shock will give you the satisfaction of improved ride quality while keeping it simple.

-The last and newest coil product line we offer is the REVO-ARC with remote reservoir.
-This shock retails for $1295.95 - $1415.95 depending on the model of bike and is the top tier coil spring shock we offer.
-This shock offers rebound adjustment much like the REVO-A, but in addition to rebound adjustment, you also gain compression adjustment with this shock which allows you to stiffen or soften the ride.
-One other aspect worth mentioning, is unlike the REVO-A which offers six rebound settings, the REVO-ARC offers seven rebound settings and seven compression settings.
+The last coil product line we offer is the REVO-ARC with Remote Reservoir for FL Touring Models and Piggyback for FXR, Dyna, and Sportster.
+This shock retails for $1295.95 - $1415.95 USD depending on the model of the bike and is the top-tier coil suspension that we offer.
+These shocks offer rebound adjustment much like the REVO-A, but in addition to rebound adjustment, you also gain compression adjustment with this suspension which allows you to stiffen or soften the ride.
+One other aspect worth mentioning is unlike the REVO-A which offers six rebound settings, the REVO-ARC offers seven rebound settings and seven compression settings.
 This means more adjustment, and the ability to really dial in your ride.
-This shock is perfect for those riders looking to satisfy every need with their suspension (performance, ride quality, and adjustability).
+These shocks are perfect for those riders looking to satisfy every need with their suspension (performance, ride quality, and adjustability).

-The last option to consider with our coil shocks, is to determine which spring rate you need, whether that is standard or heavy duty.
-On the FL models we recommend the HD spring if the weight on the bike whether one-up and loaded, or two-up is consistently over 500lbs.
-On the Dyna and V-Rod models if the weight on the bike, one-up or two-up is consistently over 250lbs. we recommend the going with the HD springs.
-There are a lot of scenarios where our riders are close to that 500lbs. or 250lbs. weight threshold, but maybe just below it.
+The last option to consider with our coil shocks is to determine which spring rate you need, whether that is Standard Duty or Heavy Duty.
+On the FL models, we recommend the Heavy Duty spring if the weight on the bike whether one-up and loaded or two-up is consistently over 500 lbs.
+On the Dyna models if the weight on the bike, one-up or two-up is consistently over 250 lbs. we recommend going with the Heavy Duty spring rate.
+There are a lot of scenarios where our riders are close to that 500 lb. or 250 lb. weight threshold, but maybe just below it.
 In these instances, you may want to discuss your situation further with us so that we can get a better understanding of your situation and give you our best recommendation.
-One thing to mention, is that these weight thresholds are a basic guideline, and not gospel.
-Meaning, our springs will cover a wide variety of weight ranges and still offer a comfortable ride, due to the design of spring we use.
+One thing to mention is that these weight thresholds are a basic guideline and not gospel.
+Meaning, our springs will cover a wide variety of weight ranges and still offer a comfortable ride, due to the design of the spring we use.
 We run a longer coil spring that is lighter than a lot of other springs on the market, which means that we have some wiggle room when it comes to rider weights.
 In other words, you may be a 350 or 400lbs. rider, and even though you are below the HD weight recommendation, you will still have a comfortable ride with our HD spring.

-We hope this helps you make an educated decision on your shock purchase, and for part numbers and prices for your particular motorcycle, please refer to our products page.
+I hope this helps you make an educated decision on your shock purchase, and for part numbers and prices for your particular motorcycle, please refer to our website: www.legendsuspensions.com